allure-framework/allure-docs/content/overview/helicopterview.md

 ## Packages

 Packages tab represents a tree-like layout of test results, grouped by different packages.

 ![Packages](../images/tab_packages.png)

 ## Test result

 From some of the results overview pages described above you can go to the test case page after clicking on the individual tests.
-This page will typically contain a lot of individual data related to the test
-case: steps executed during the test, timings, attachments, test categorization labels, descriptions and links.
+This page will typically contain a lot of individual data related to the test case: steps executed during the test, timings, attachments, test categorization labels, descriptions and links (see more on [Test result](../test_result_page.md)).

 ![Test result page](../images/testcase.png)